davenaylor/postie/readme.txt

     get posted as a comment to the "foo" post.
 This works by the subject line, so if you have two posts with titles "foo", then the comment will get placed in the more recent post.
+* Custom excerpt
+  * You can include a custom excerpt of an e-mail by putting it between :excerptstart and :excerptend
+    * You can include images in the excerpt by using the shortcode #eimg1#,
+      #eimg2# etc.

 = Category and tag handling =
 * If you put a category name in the subject with a : it will be used